A look back in Augusta's history

 There was a problem with the taste of the city's water and City Manager Homer Bair said he didn't know how long the problem would continue.
 The bad taste stemmed from algae at the lake and from a "turnover" of the water.

-Page 2 of 2 - Russell "Bud" Mauk of Augusta was featured as one of Hatteberg's People on KAKE TV.
+Russell "Bud" Mauk of Augusta was featured as one of Hatteberg's People on KAKE TV.
 Mauk was known as a woodcarver, collector, and jack-of-all-trades.